clopca/cdk-vpclattice-alpha/API.md

 ### ServiceNetworkAssociation <a name="ServiceNetworkAssociation" id="cdk-vpclattice-alpha.ServiceNetworkAssociation"></a>

-Creates an Association Between a Lattice Service and a Service Network consider using .associateWithServiceNetwork.
+Creates an Association Between a Lattice Service and a Service Network.

+Consider using `.associateWithServiceNetwork` of the Service construct

 #### Initializers <a name="Initializers" id="cdk-vpclattice-alpha.ServiceNetworkAssociation.Initializer"></a>